sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 ![chart showing 30% improvement of search latency](images/3.6-search-latency.png "30% improvement of search latency")

-We have made several changes to our search algorithm that improve performance and reduce peak memory usage.
+We have improved our search algorithm's performance and reduced peak memory usage.
 Our benchmarks show that the **99th percentile latency** of indexed searches in small to medium instances (less than 3000 repositories) **is reduced by up to 30%**.
 We will be continuing work to further benchmark and optimize Sourcegraph for our customers with 30,000+ repositories.

 ## New customizable quick links for frequently used code searches or other URLs